Dakin's solution: Formulation

 Dakin's original solution contained sodium hypochlorite (0.4% to 0.5%), prepared by treating calcium hypochlorite with sodium carbonate ("washing soda").
 The solution left after removal of the insoluble calcium carbonate still contained some soda.
 Boric acid (4%) was then added as a buffering agent to maintain a pH of between 9 and 10.
 Dakin found that alkalinity outside this range was too irritating.
 The solution, while unstable, remains effective for at least a week, if made to the correct pH.

 Other formulations have been developed over time.
 In 1916, Marcel Daufresne substituted sodium bicarbonate for Dakin's boric acid as buffering agent.
 This formulation is the basis of current commercial products.

 The concentration chosen by Dakin (0.5%) was the maximum highest concentration found tolerable to the skin.
-It is the concentration recommended by the U.S. Center for Disease Control (CDC) as a household disinfectant.
+It is the concentration recommended by the U.S. Centers for Disease Control (CDC) as a household disinfectant.
 In one study, bactericidal effects of sodium hypochlorite solution were observed at concentrations as low as 0.025%, without any tissue toxicity in vivo or in vitro.
 It recommended that concentration be adopted as a "modified Dakin's solution" for wound dressing.
+Currently, various concentrations are sold for wound cleansing including Anasept (0.057%), 1/4 strength Dakin's (0.125%), and Di-Dak-Sol or Dakin's Wound Cleanser (0.0125%) which is 1/40 strength.